amjoshuamichael/whaaam/README.md

 ## Sample Library

 Whaaam comes with one small sample library.
 Anyone has full permission to take these sounds and use them outside of the program.
-They are located in the “samples” older.
+They are located in the “samples” folder.

 To run the code on your computer, clone this repo and run `npm install` and `npm run dev` in the app folder.}